 Summer was passing us by, growing heavy.
-I was in the garden with Honor, too many butterflies, too much gravity and a cool glass of wine when the black dog came shuffling up the lane with the sky on his back.
-From the scent clotted rose bed Honor paused in her work, studied the dog and whispered, ‘the girls are returning.’
-Like the flight of a bird my spirits rose and I followed her gaze to the mountain, then back to me and we smiled.
-This time we were ready.
-She turned back to her deadheading, me to my wine, but a cool breeze had blown in from the forest and everything was different.
+I was in the garden with Honor and too many butterflies, too much gravity, and a cool glass of wine, when the black dog came shuffling up the lane with the sky on his back.
+The girls are returning,’ Honor said.
+I followed her gaze to the mountain, this time we were ready.
+She went back to her deadheading, me to my wine, but everything was different now.

 It wouldn’t have lasted of course.
 They’d never drive us out, not that we could go.
-We were tied to that place as the mountain itself and with the wisdom of ages we knew, when modern medicine failed them, and it would, when they couldn’t find comfort or cure it was back to us they would come, eager for the charms, the healing herbs, the water, and the hands.
+We were tied to that place as the mountain itself and with the wisdom of ages we knew, when modern medicine failed them, when they couldn’t find comfort or cure, it was back to us they would come, eager for the charms, the healing herbs, the water, and the hands.

 Ours was a last chance saloon for many and no one would forget it soon, but Aunt Mae had been right.
 There was no need for the young girls to suffer it.
 Their time here would come soon enough and the mountain would have its way, but not yet.
 We sent for their father.

-All we could do now was wait, we stood, the old aunts, Ellen and Mae, my twin Honor, our nieces and me.
-My chest tightened with pain at the waiting, the silence, and what we must do.
-What were they thinking I wondered?
+All we could do now was wait, and we stood, the old aunts Ellen and Mae, my twin Honor, our nieces and me.
+My chest tightened with pain for the waiting, the silence, and what we must do.
 The clocks struck one.
 ‘It’s time,’ said Mae.
 We made our way through the rooms, a quiet determined procession, while all around us the house creaked and swayed as an old ship forlorn for the parting.
 Living here I often imagined like living at sea, though none of us had ever seen the sea.
 I thought too of the difference, a ship is free.

-In the hall the volume of elements rose, and the temperature dropped, along with my resolve.
+In the hall the volume of elements rose and the temperature dropped along with my resolve.
 What if he wasn’t there, hadn’t made it?
 And what if he was?
 Were we doing the right thing?
 But without so much as a glance for us or each other, Mae and Ellen, like gladiators meeting the crowd, heaved and threw open the door.
 In rushed the darkness, the stinging rain, the monstrous wind.
-I was aware just a moment of so much hair, jet, gold, slate and vermillion, fill the air then fall in waves of slow motion.
+I was aware just a moment of so much hair, jet, gold, slate and vermillion, filled the air then fall in waves of slow motion.
 But there was no time to lose in dreaming.
-Honor led Rory and I led Liadan out and down the treacherous steps to the lane and their father there waiting.
+Honor led Dea and I led Eleanor out and down the treacherous steps to the lane and their father there waiting.

-As the car pulled away Liadan and Rory looked back at us.
-It had comforted them to see our calm exteriors illuminated in the doorway and they watched for as long as the forest would let them.
+As the car pulled away Eleanor and Dea looked back.
+It had comforted them to see our calm exteriors illuminated in the doorway, and they watched for as long as the forest would let them.
 We didn’t move or bow our heads.
 We were used to the storm, to that life in the shadow of the mountain.
-I supposed that Devlin heard the sound as we did, that she steeled herself against it much as we were doing.
+I supposed that Dara heard the sound as we did, that she steeled herself against it much as we were doing.
 She was strong for her age and not once did she turn around.
 I admired her grit.
 Someday she was going to need it, we all would.

 We watched the car as it slowly snaked the road, sometimes visible, sometimes only the lights through the forest.
 Once we knew not only that they’d made it down but that they’d crossed the bridge at town we invoked the elements into a banishing.